lsolesen/minimal-mistakes/README.md

 ***

 First I rewrote package.json to include Eleventy specific stuff.
-Then I added .eleventy.js with configuration for the site.
+Then I added eleventy.config.mjs with configuration for the site.

 ***